An Empirical Study on Challenges for LLM Application Developers

 \textbf{Scope of data}: An external challenge arises from the temporal limitation of our data, encompassing posts up to June 2024.
-As the LLM providers continue to develop new applications, new challenges will likely emerge, which are not captured in our current empirical study.
+As the LLM vendors continue to update their products, new challenges will likely emerge, which our current empirical study will not capture.

-\textbf{Incorrect initial categorization}: Some developers may choose the wrong category when posting.
-For example, the issue is related to API calls, but the developer categorizes it under Prompt.
-To address this issue, when categorizing posts, we carefully read all the information (including questions and replies) and analyze the correct category to mitigate such errors.
+\subsubsection{Construct Validity}

-\subsection{Construct Validity}
+\textbf{Determining question difficulty levels:} The threat is that the method used to determine the difficulty level of questions posed on the OpenAI forum may not accurately capture the actual difficulty of the questions.
+To alleviate this threat, we introduce additional metrics beyond the proportion of posts with an accepted solution, such as the average time to receive the first reply and the distribution of posts by the number of replies.
+This analysis from multiple perspectives provides a more comprehensive view to measure question difficulty.

-\textbf{Accuracy of taxonomy categories:} There is a risk that the taxonomy categories may not fully capture all relevant challenges faced by OpenAI developers.
-To address this, we iteratively refine the taxonomy based on feedback and consensus among experienced annotators, ensuring a comprehensive representation of challenges.
+\textbf{Determining the popularity of categories:} In our empirical study, we use the number of new posts as a proxy for measuring the popularity of categories.
+However, this metric may not fully reflect true popularity.
+For instance, older posts tend to accumulate more views over time, potentially introducing bias and making it challenging to accurately evaluate the popularity of newer posts or categories.
+An alternative approach could involve using the number of views as a metric to measure category popularity.
+However, the forum only provides cumulative view counts for each post, without the ability to differentiate views by year.
+As a result, this limitation prevents us from adopting the view-based metric for our analysis.